 - 1 ½ cups mozzarella cheese shredded, divided

-- 1 ½ cups Arborio rice can sub plain white rice
+- 1 ½ cups Arborio rice cooked, can sub plain white rice

 - ½ cup Pecorino Romano grated

 - ¼ cup parsley minced

 - salt and pepper to taste